-You can check out some updates and more information about Scott & Rachael's roles in the Resources section (search for 'cross-cultural') - for privacy reasons this is restricted to those who call CoroUniting home.
+You can check out some updates and more information about Rachael in the Resources section (search for 'cross-cultural') - for privacy reasons this is restricted to those who call CoroUniting home.

 Josh & Hayley (with their son Koa) work with Youth With A Mission at the Perth base, Josh in a film ministry and Hayley in facilitating the Children at Risk School (CARS).
 The film ministry, Cygnet Films, aims to develop scripts which communicate Christian values which are modelled in the filming process.
 Both scripts and filming involve the community the team are reaching out to, building on relationships with them and exploring their own stories.
 Their first film, Wongi Warrior, was released in 2014 and they continue to develop their web series, Kimberley Spirit, speaking into the God-given identity of Aboriginal young people.